Arranging a funeral or cremation in Oregon

 Does the deceased have to be embalmed?

-There is no legal requirement, or state law, stipulating that you have to have the deceased embalmed.
+No legal requirement or state law stipulates that you have to have the deceased embalmed.
 Oregon law requires that a body be refrigerated or embalmed if the final disposition is not conducted within 24 hours.
-If the deceased needs shipping embalming would be required in more cases, or if death was due to a communicable disease and a viewing is being held.
-Embalming is required if a public service is to be held and the deceased would be removed from refrigeration for a period exceeding 6 hours.
+If the deceased needs shipping, embalming would be required in more cases, or if death was due to a communicable disease and viewing is being held.
+Embalming is required if a public service is to be held, and the deceased would be removed from refrigeration for a period exceeding 6 hours.

 Can I conduct a home funeral in Oregon?

 If you wish to bury your loved one at home on your own land and establish a family cemetery, you must first check with the local planning commission about any local zoning.
-You would need to draw up a map of the property showing the burial ground and file it with the property deed and provide disclosure of the burial if you sell the property [ORS 97.460].
+You would need to draw up a map of the property showing the burial ground, file it with the property deed, and provide disclosure of the burial if you sell the property [ORS 97.460].

 How do I get a death certificate in Oregon?

-You do need to produce suitable ID in order to order copies of a person’s death certificate.
+You need to produce a suitable ID to order copies of a person’s death certificate.
 You must be the deceased person’s next of kin, a legal representative of the deceased or family members, a government agency, or an investigator.
 If the death occurred over 50 years ago, anyone can order a copy of the death certificate.

-What you DO need to consider is that funeral prices could indeed be coming down.
-Funeral companies promote preplanning on the basis that it “locks into today’s prices”, but with the cremation trend increasing, and more funeral homes competing for the ‘affordable’ funeral market – the reality is that the funeral costs are not as ‘fixed’ as they once were.
+You DO need to consider that funeral prices are constantly changing.
+Funeral companies promote preplanning on the basis that it “locks into today’s prices”, but with the cremation trend increasing and more funeral homes competing for the ‘affordable’ funeral market – the reality is that the funeral costs are not as ‘fixed’ as they once were.

 Can I donate my body to science in Oregon?